 You might be wondering how Disney+ is different from Netflix, Hulu or Amazon Prime, and what shows and movies are available to stream on the new service.
-We have compiled everything you need to know now that the launch for Disney+ if officially here, so you can decide if adding another streaming service to your monthly subscriptions is worth it.
+We have compiled everything you need to know now that Disney+ has launched so you can decide if adding another streaming service to your collection of streaming apps is worth it.

 When Did Disney+ Launch?

 Disney+ officially launched November 12, 2019.
-The service features 300+ movie titles from the beginning.
-But Disney doesn’t plan on showing all of its cards just yet.
-Some of the bigger movies like Avengers: Endgame won’t be available to stream till Dec.
-11. Disney does plan on having a catalog of over 500 movies by the end of its first year of service, and around 7,500 episodes of TV.
-After five years of the streaming service being available, Disney expects a library of 10,000 episodes of content along with over 700 movies.
+The service featured 300+ movie titles at launch, but Disney does plan on having a catalog of over 500 movies by the end of its first year of service, and around 7,500 episodes of TV.
+After five years Disney expects a library of 10,000 episodes of content along with over 700 movies.

 How Much Does Disney+ Cost?